kodie-artner/AR-RViz/README.md

 ## Getting the app

-The app can be downloaded for the iPhone/iPad via the app store [app](app store link).
+The app can be downloaded for the iPhone/iPad via the app store [AR-RViz](https://apps.apple.com/us/app/arrviz/id6449395701?uo=2).
 For android, you can download the apk from the [release page](https://github.com/kodie-artner/AR-RViz/releases/latest)

 ## Quick Start Guide